aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 `recurringStatesReportPercentage` - Percentage of recurring states, which are identified as report.

-`detailedReportLink` - Link that points to the UI where the user can see a detailed report.
+`link` - Link that points to the UI where the user can see a detailed report.

 #### Detailed report view